qjebbs/go-sqlf/readme.md

 Package `sqlf` focuses only on building SQL queries by combining fragments.
-Low reusability and scalability are the main challenges we face when writing SQL, the `sqlf` is designed to solve these problems.
+Low reusability and scalability are the main challenges we face when writing SQL, the package is designed to solve these problems.

 ## Fragment